CivicActions/edscrapers/README.md

 If GNU Make is available in your environment, you can run the command `make install`.
 Alternatively, run `python setup.py install`.

-After installing, run the `eds` command in a command line prompt to get more info on the usage, or read the [docs](./edscrapers/README.md).
+After installing, run the `eds` command in a command line prompt.

+To get more info on the usage on the ED Scrapers Command Line Interface, **read the [eds cli docs](./edscrapers/README.md)**.

 ## Terminology